 Why do I need to know?

-As every site is impacted differently, therefore it may be useful to check Google Search Console’s coverage report to see your indexed pages and how they may have changed.
+As every site is impacted differently, it may be useful to check Google Search Console’s coverage report to see your indexed pages and how they may have changed.
 Since the Google de-indexing issue, you may have noticed a sudden loss in traffic, a loss in revenues, sales, conversion and overall metrics for your website.
-It is important you resubmit your dropped URLs to the index via into Google Search Console.
+So it is important you resubmit your dropped URLs to the index into Google Search Console.

 Will it happen again?